When CBD oil first arrived on the market, there was a fair amount of controversy surrounding cannabis-derived products and devout Muslims.

-Some consider anything intoxicating to be haram, and cannabis would fall under this category.
+In addition, some consider anything intoxicating to be haram, and cannabis would fall under this category.

 However, since cannabis is a natural product and may be used to heal, others argue that it should be permissible in certain situations.

-For example, inferior CBD brands may use solvent extraction to separate the plant material.
+Some CBD brands may use solvent extraction to separate the plant material.
 However, this method often uses ethanol (alcohol) as a solvent, which would make it haram.